avikchaudhuri/flow-popl17-tutorial/README.md

 babel-node example7.js
 ```

-This will transform the code on-the-fly and execute it, orinting out some results.
+This will transform the code on-the-fly and execute it, printing out some results.
 (The necessary configuration is already in `.babelrc`.)

 Advanced type system features are illustrated via a series of examples under `src/`.